readmees/erudite2020/README.md

-# Polynomial fitting and random forrest on Autonomous Greenhouses 1st Edition data
+# Polynomial fitting and Random Forest on Autonomous Greenhouses 1st Edition data
 ![](https://imgur.com/3vLMjnG.gif)
+## Table of Contents
+1. About us

+2. Introduction

+3. The /erudite2020 Github Repository

+3.1 Using the Polynomial Fit Model

+4 Results

+4.1 Cleaned Data

+4.2 Random Forest

+4.2.1 Carbon Dioxide Concentration

+4.2.2 Temperature
 ## About us
 Erudite is a group of five motivated Artificial Intelligence second year bachelor students.
 We are Riemer Dijkstra, Otto Márton, Dionne Gantzert, Johannes Roelink and Mees Meester.
 For the 'Tweedejaarsproject' our group has been assigned to a company, Sigrow.
 They came up with a challenge for us to solve in four weeks.
+<a name="intro"></a>
 ## Introduction
 *This introduction can be found in erudite2020/Final Report and Recommendation/Final Report.pdf*